 The most obvious difference between a latte and a cappuccino is the texture of the milk inside the coffee.
-The steamed milk of the latte has a thinner mouthfeel, whereas the cappuccino full froth milk is a little heavier on the pallet.
+The steamed milk of the latte has a thinner mouthfeel, whereas the cappuccino full froth milk is a little heavier on the palate.
 The other difference between the two is that cappuccinos tend to use less milk than lattes do.
 This is due to the milk frothing up during the aeration process, and a cappuccino is intended to be served in a smaller portion compared to a latte.

 The cappuccino uses less milk in the coffee, as the majority of it sits on top of the drink, in a foam-like state.
 Therefore, leaving the cappuccino tasting stronger than a latte.
 Despite the cappuccino tasting stronger, both coffee beverages contain the same amount of espresso, meaning that the caffeine content is the same.